quicwg/base-drafts/draft-ietf-quic-transport.md

 set the spin bit to a random value either chosen independently for each packet, or chosen independently for each path and kept constant for that path.

-: If the spin bit is enabled for the connection the endpoint maintains a spin value, 0 or 1, and sets the spin bit in the short header to the currently stored value when a packet with a short header is sent out.
+: If the spin bit is enabled for the connection, the endpoint maintains a spin value, 0 or 1, and sets the spin bit in the short header to the currently stored value when a packet with a short header is sent out.
 The spin value is initialized to 0 in the endpoint at connection start.
 Each endpoint also